swifty-labs/SLEssentials/README.md

 ## tvOS

-tvOS is module which include Extensions, NibHelper and TextTapManager subspecs.
+tvOS is a module that includes Extensions, NibHelper and TextTapManager subspecs.

 ```ruby
 platform :tvos, '15.0'